ceph/ceph/doc/cephadm/upgrade.rst

 =================================

-For most users, upgrading requires nothing more complicated than specifying the Ceph version number to upgrade to.
+For most users, upgrading requires nothing more complicated than specifying the Ceph version to which to upgrade.
 In such cases, cephadm locates the specific Ceph container image to use by combining the ``container_image_base`` configuration option (default: ``docker.io/ceph/ceph``) with a tag of ``vX.Y.Z``.